LMBertholdo/togo/README.md

  ----| ---------| -------------------| ---------- |----------------------
  6   |   --     | Anyfed paper       | ▓▓▓▓▓▓▓▓▓▓ | submission
  0   |   --     | TNSM asy           | ▓▓▓▓▓▓▓▓▓▓ | submitted :+1:

+# Before submission
+- chapter figure colorized by chapter
+- ** Full reading **
+- ** page layout **
+- **Open data management: include in appendix, open access, do it!**
+- **The CTIT logo must be replaced by a DSI logo**

+# DONE
+- check biblio --- :+1:
+- **Abstract ** :+1:
+- samenvatting  :+1:
+- Title :+1:
+- Ethical considerations: **just in papers** :+1:
+- I miss a page after the official "DISSERTATION" page that says "This thesis was approved on June 23rd, 2023  :+1:

 # Final TODOs
-- Full reading --> up to 16jun
-- Print test --> 1st in 15jun

 - Ack
-- Title :+1:
 - Cover --> 15 Jun
-- **Abstract ** :+1:
-- samenvatting  :+1:
-- chapter figure colorized by chapter
-- **Open data management: include in appendix, open access, do it!**
-- Ethical considerations: **just in papers** :+1:
-- check biblio --- :+1:
 - about the author
-- **The CTIT logo must be replaced by a DSI logo**
 - **Contact the DSI office to obtain a thesis series number**
 - **Contact the library to get an ISBN and DOI**
 - ISBN xxx.xxxxxxx
-- I miss a page after the official "DISSERTATION" page that says "This thesis was approved on June 23rd, 2023  :+1:

  # Calendar (12 weeks before defense date)